Hernández brothers

-The Hernandez brothers, also known as Los Bros Hernandez, are the three American cartoonist brothers Mario (b.
+The Hernández brothers, also known as Los Bros Hernández, are the three American cartoonist brothers Mario (b.
 1953), Gilbert (b.
-1957), and Jaime Hernandez (b.
+1957), and Jaime Hernández (b.
 1959).

-The three were born in a Mexican-American family and grew up in Oxnard, California.
+The brothers were born in a Mexican-American family and grew up in Oxnard, California.
+Their father was born in Mexico and their mother in Texas.
+Their father worked on the production line at a General Motors plant and died when they were young.
+Their mother had also read comic books when she was younger, and she still had her old ones, ranging from Classics Illustrated to Superman.
+She had been inspired to draw in her youth.
+There were five kids in the household, four boys and a girl.
+In the late 1960s, the brothers got into the underground comix movement through discovering a copy of Robert Crumb's Zap Comix.

 In the 1980s they gained fame with their comic book Love and Rockets, a prominent series in the early alternative comics scene, and which drew from a wide range of influences, including mainstream and underground comics, punk rock, and Mexican-American culture.
 They began publishing the black-and-white series themselves in 1981, and Fantagraphics Books published it from 1982.
 The brothers normally worked independently of each other on their own stories.
 Gilbert's most significant work features prominent magic realist elements in Central American settings; Jaime's has centred on multicultural Southern California.
 Mario's contributions have been infrequent.
-The first volume of Love and Rockets after its fiftieth issue in 1996, and while Gilbert and Jaime have taken on a great variety of other projects, they frequently returned to their most familiar characters.
+The first volume of Love and Rockets ended after its fiftieth issue in 1996, before being revived.
+While Gilbert and Jaime have taken on a great variety of other projects, they frequently returned to their most familiar characters.